 Breathing in tiny asbestos fibers at home, in the workplace or in the community traps them in the lungs for long periods of time.
 This leads to the development of lung cancer, asbestosis, and mesothelioma depending on the amounts of inhaled asbestos fibers.

 If you happen to live in a house with asbestos, it is important not to disturb any asbestos that is in good condition.
 Otherwise, any disturbed asbestos material should be repaired or removed.
-Repair can be done by covering or sealing the material to prevent the release of fibers into the air; but if the material is beyond repair, the only way out is to remove it.
+Repairs can be done by covering or sealing the material to prevent the release of fibers into the air; but if the material is beyond repair, the only way out is to remove it.

 The removal of asbestos from homes and buildings during demolition and deconstruction is complex and poses the greatest health risks.
 This is why there are federal regulations that govern the removal of asbestos.
 Asbestos removal companies like CVE which are licensed contractors with special training, experience and understanding of asbestos removal requirements are needed for a thorough asbestos abatement in San Francisco.